-Health Information Bill FAQ
+Health Information Act FAQ

-What is the Health Information Bill (HIB)?
+What is the Health Information Act (HIA)?

-The HIB is a regulatory framework introduced by Singapore’s Ministry of Health (MOH) to ensure the secure collection, storage, access, and sharing of health information.
+The HIA is a regulatory framework introduced by Singapore’s Ministry of Health (MOH) to ensure the secure collection, storage, access, and sharing of health information.
 It establishes mandatory cybersecurity and data protection standards for healthcare providers to safeguard patient data and ensure care continuity.

-Who must comply with the HIB?
+Who must comply with the HIA?

 • Healthcare Services Act (HCSA) licensees.